-An Emergency Management Plan and Emergency Response Handbook have been established to ensure that Howard University is prepared for emergencies that pose an immediate threat to the Howard University campuses.
+An Emergency Management Plan and Emergency Response Handbook has been established to ensure that Howard University is prepared for emergencies that pose an immediate threat to the Howard University campuses.
 The documents serve as a guide for University personnel and students in response to emergency situations, such as major disasters and disturbances that occur on or near the campus properties.
 The staff has been designated and trained to understand the policies and procedures of the Plan as it relates to them carrying out specific responsibilities.
 The Emergency Management Plan was created to meet the Occupational Safety and Health Administration Standard 29 CFR 1910.38: Emergency Action Plan.
-The University-wide policy, 200-001 Howard University Emergency Management Plan delineates the framework of the actual Emergency Management Plan that is posted on HUDPS's website https://publicsafety.howard.edu/emergency-management/howard-university-wide.policy.
+The University-wide policy, 200-001 Howard University Emergency Management Plan delineates the framework of the actual Emergency Management Plan that is posted on HUDPS's website https://publicsafety.howard.edu/emergency-management/howard-university-plans.

-Under the framework of National Incident Management System (NIMS) - Incident Command System (ICS), the techniques in the Howard University's Emergency Management Plan have been developed, and mechanisms have been established to support University operations during an emergency situation.
+Under the framework of the National Incident Management System (NIMS) - Incident Command System (ICS), the techniques in Howard University's Emergency Management Plan have been developed, and mechanisms have been established to support University operations during an emergency situation.
 For instance, evacuation maps are located on all floors in all buildings the University Mass Notification System allows authorized Howard University officials to send emergency information and instructions simultaneously to students, faculty, and staff via cell phones, text messaging, and e-mail within moments of an occurrence of a critical incident.
-In the event of a confirmed emergency, Howard University activates the Incident Command Center and the Emergency Management Plan which is designed to effectively coordinate the use of both university and community resources to protect lives and safeguard University properties during and immediately following a major crisis or disturbance on or near the University campuses.
+In the event of a confirmed emergency, Howard University activates the Incident Command Center and the Emergency Management Plan.
 The Emergency Management Plan is activated whenever an emergency overwhelms the University, and the situation cannot be managed using daily operating resources.
-The University ensures that all new faculty and staff are informed of the Emergency Management Plan when they attend a new hire introduction meeting.
+The University ensures that all new faculty and staff are informed of the Emergency Management Plan when they attend a new hire orientation.